Network-Sec/M_GetModuleHandleA/README.md

 $currentProcessHandle = [MyModule]::GetModuleHandleA([NullString]::Value)
 Write-Host "Current Process Base Address: $currentProcessHandle"
 ```
 Later we had a look into this again.
 Managed needs all stuff on the `Heap` and cannot work with `Stack` vars or pointers.
-So you'd need either a COM declaration using `regasm` (needs admin privs, so: kinda pointless) or work with a callback funcion:
+So you'd need either a COM declaration using `regasm` (needs admin privs, so: kinda pointless) or work with a callback function:

 ```powershell
 public delegate void CallbackDelegate(int[] buffer);